joaomilho/typenshtein/README.md

 characters statistically tend to be physically close to the originally intended character, and a proper detection of typos needs to take that into consideration.

-Typos are by normally not intentional, but this library can detect also intentional ones.
+Typos are normally not intentional, but this library can detect also intentional ones.

 Detecting typos is an important thing to do cause a typo can, for instance prevent the proper delivery of a vital email, or change the meaning of an